-The appeal fee for UIM Superlicence holder is 2000 E. In addition the driver has to pay handling fee 3000 E to the UIM for possible costs of the Appeal Board (meetings, telephone, fax, laboratory, experts or other costs of the appeal procedure).
-The appeal fee for drivers of all other UIM International classes is 1000 E, and handling fee 1000 E.
+The appeal fee for UIM Superlicence holder is $2000 \in$.
+In addition the driver has to pay $3000 \in$ to the UIM for possible costs of the ICA (meetings, telephone, fax, laboratory, experts or other costs of the appeal procedure).